 There is one reason, however, that I’m concerned about advising people to increase their fish intake: the environmental and social impact.
 To meet even the EPA/FDA guidelines for maternal fish intakes—which as I’ve argued in this article, are likely too low—would require a doubling of per capita fish intake in the US.
 Yet ecologists have warned for years that the exploitation of global fisheries at the current rate is not sustainable without massive conservation efforts.
 (14) Many fisheries are either completely exhausted or in significant decline, and pressure to increase fish consumption may exacerbate this problem if it’s not done in a sustainable manner.

-This is a big problem—the elephant in the room when it comes to discussions about the health benefits of seafood consumption.
-As with many similar predicaments, there is no easy solution.
 I’m continuing to research the issue and will report back soon.
 In the meantime, I suggest using guides such as those published by the Marine Stewardship Council and The Monterey Bay Aquarium to choose only the varieties of fish that are being harvested sustainably.
 Fortunately, many of the most sustainable choices (e.g. sardines, anchovies, mackerel, wild-caught salmon, etc.) are also the fish that are highest in the beneficial long-chain omega-3 fats.